lazniak/scene_gen/README.md

     *   **Google Veo 3.1** (Standard & Fast)
     *   **OmniHuman**
 *   **🎞️ Auto-Editing**: Automatically stitches generated clips together and muxes them with your original audio.
-*   **📝 EDL Export**: Exports a CMX 3600 `.edl` file, allowing you to import the timeline into Premiere Pro or DaVinci Resolve for fine-tuning.
+*   **📝 EDL Export**: Exports a CMX 3600 `.edl` file with audio tracks, allowing you to import the timeline into Premiere Pro or DaVinci Resolve for fine-tuning.
 *   **🎛️ Granular Control**: Sliders for Creativity, Dynamicity, and Word Influence (Lyric literalism).

 ### 🛠️ Installation